 The councils in Westmorland, Cumberland, Huntingdonshire, Radnorshire, Peebles-shire and Banffshire (to name but a few) might well have disappeared in 1974 but these counties most certainly did not.
 The border between Lancashire and Yorkshire runs right down the middle of Todmorden high street

-; that between Hertfordshire and Cambridgeshire, through Royston; Middlesex was never abolished, it simply ceased being a local government area and as published in the Times on February 15th 1962, the council expressed some dismay at the news of its impending demise in.
+; that between Hertfordshire and Cambridgeshire, through Royston; Middlesex was never abolished, it simply ceased being a local government area and as published in the Times on February 15th 1962, the council expressed some dismay at the news of its impending demise.
 Such “areas”, the “administrative counties”, were established by the “Local Government Act of 1888” which legally established an entirely new form of local government.
 The designation “administrative county” specifically highlighted the purely administrative function of these units.
 The clear distinction between the actual counties and the administrative designations was subsequently demonstrated in the 1891 census

 where returns are presented for the actual counties at left and administrative units at right.